ANKITH-PATIL/insurance__premium_ml_prediction/README.md

 then add the secrets to your github account(in settings>> secrets>> actions>> new repo secrets) to make sure that whatever secrets u have put in the main.yaml file for the deployemnet of the contd deployement of the(changes u have done to the code) contd integration.
 ```

+create a new folder based on the name 0f the project(housing)

+create a new  file named (setup.py)